 And yet.
 Every single time I scroll away.
 Hit ‘unfollow.’
 Cringe and turn to something else.

 I can’t ‘like’ your baby – as petty as I realize that is.
 And I do realize it.
-I’ve been in your shoes 3 times.
+I’ve been in your situation three times.
 Wondering why friends with a loss couldn’t be happy for me.
 After all – it wasn’t their baby.
 It didn’t have anything to do with them.
 Be happy for me.

 Somehow, liking your pictures and announcements is almost as if I cancel out my own sons.
 It’s as if pushing that button means they didn’t matter as much as they did and do.

 Somehow, if I ‘like’ your healthy, alive baby – mine just fades that much further away.